Close

 Phase 1: Online Registration and Form Completion

-Step 2: Complete the online application form (V.2013) meticulously.
+Step 2: Complete the online application form meticulously.
 This digital form auto-saves, so you can complete it across multiple sessions.
-Pay special attention to:
+The system performs automatic validation checks on your data.
+Pay special attention to your intended entry date and duration of stay, detailed itinerary including specific cities you'll visit in China, Chinese contact information exactly as shown in your invitation letter, and previous China visit history if applicable.

 Step 3: Upload your digital photograph meeting Chinese specifications.
 The system performs automatic format checks, rejecting non-compliant images.
+Don't click "Submit" until you've thoroughly reviewed everything, as the form cannot be modified after submission.

 Quick scenario: Fatima from Abu Dhabi initially struggled with photo requirements.
 Her home photo had shadows and didn't meet exact dimension requirements.
 After visiting a professional photo studio with Chinese visa specifications, her second upload passed immediately.
 Lesson?
 Don't risk delays with amateur photography.